top of page

 Who controls the use of chemicals in Australia

-The use of chemicals such as fire ant treatments is strictly controlled by the APVMA.
-The APVMA approves permits for treatments under very specific label conditions.
+The use of chemicals such as fire ant treatments is strictly controlled by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+The APVMA approves permits and product registrations for treatments under very specific label conditions.
 Any use of these chemicals that breaches the label conditions requires a separate permit or is illegal and can result in legal action.

-APVMA's role is to ensure that the use of chemicals is governed to ensure public safety and integrity of our food chain and natural environment.
+The role of the APVMA is to ensure that the use of chemicals is governed to ensure safety and integrity of our food chain and natural environment.

 How toxic are these chemicals